Child Life Practicum

 - Have prior experience working with infants, children or adolescents

-- Be currently enrolled in a university or be able to purchase liability insurance
+- Be currently enrolled in an affiliated university or college

 - Have a minimum of 50 hours of volunteer or work experience in hospital/healthcare/medical-related setting (i.e. Child Life volunteer, counselor at special needs camp)

 The Child Life Practicum at the American Family Children's Hospital is a 12-week program offered during the spring and fall semesters only.
-Students will complete five rotations (Inpatient, Pediatric Specialty Clinics, Day Treatment/Sedation, Surgery and Emergency Department) with a minimum of 10 hours per week, including weekend shifts.
+Students will complete three rotations within the areas in which Child Life provides services (inpatient units, pediatric specialty clinics, day treatment/sedation, surgery and emergency department) with a minimum of 10 hours per week, which may include evening and weekend shifts.
 Child Life staff will work with individual students to accommodate schedules, but students are expected to complete all rotations.

 Please note: Because we feel strongly that students should receive a variety of experiences, we do not accept internship applications from students who have completed a Child Life Practicum at American Family Children’s Hospital.